dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### Derive Root Capability from **did:btc1** Identifier

-This algorithm deterministically generates a ZCAP-LD root capabilitiy from a given **did:btc1** identifier.
+This algorithm deterministically generates a ZCAP-LD root capability from a given **did:btc1** identifier.
 Each root capability is unique to the identifier.
 This root capability is defined and understood by the **did:btc1** specification as the root capability to authorize updates to the specific **did:btc1** identifiers